eoscanada/eos-bios/README.md

          operator does it manually and boots is node, which would connect to the Boot node.

-    * At this point, the network syncs, shouldn't be too long.
+    * At this point:

+      * If the BIOS Boot Node is connected through the mesh, the network syncs, otherwise, we're just waiting on the BIOS to publish it's kickstart data, and we're going back to `LOOP HERE`, to connect more nodes.

       * The 21 ABPs poll their node (through `--bp-api-address`) until they obtain the hash of block 1.
 They used the `private_key_used` in the _Kickstart data_ to validate the signare on block 1, proving it was from the BIOS Boot node.

         * If it wasn't, sabotage the network (see below).
 A few good rehearsals should prevent this.

+    * At this point, the chain is sync'd from the BIOS Boot, and a decently solid network is established.

     * The 21 verify that all of the 21 that were voted have their account properly set up with the pubkey in the `launch.yaml` file, otherwise they sabotage the network (if they can and they're not the ones that were left out with no account/key)

-    * The 21 interim BPs verify the integrity of the Opening Balances in the new nascent network, against the locally loaded `snapshot.csv`.
+    * The 21 verify the integrity of the Opening Balances in the new nascent network, against the locally loaded `snapshot.csv`.

       * `eos-bios` takes a snapshot of `eosio`'s `currency` table and compares it locally with `snapshot.csv`.

-      * Any failure in verifications would initiate a sabotage.
+      * Any failure in verifications would trigger a sabotage.

     * The `eos-bios` program pushes a signed transactions to `eosio` system contract, with the `regproducer` action (with